SustainableDevelopmentReform/csdr-cloud-spatial/README.md

 ## Installation

+First, ensure that GDAL is installed in your environment.
 To install the dependencies for this project, you can use pip with the pyproject.toml file:

 ### Using pip